Lucyfire/dms-plugins/wallpaperDiscovery/README.md

 # 3. Click "Scan for Plugins"
 # 4. Toggle "Wallpaper Discover" to enable
 # 5. Select Download location
-# 6. Add you API key
+# 6. Add you API keys
 # 7. Go to Dank Bar and add the widget
 ```